-Therapists don't need to learn a set of sales techniques because it would be counterproductive - the client wouldn't engage in the process, it wouldn't help them and they'd be really unimpressed with counselling - and you know what we do when we're not happy with something?
+You don't need to learn a set of sales techniques because it would be counterproductive - the client wouldn't engage in the process, it wouldn't help them and they'd be really unimpressed with counselling - and you know what we do when we're not happy with something?
 We tell others.

-And it's been drummed into us that personal disclosure is something to use very sparingly and only if it is in the best interest of the clients - and rightly so.
+Also, it's been drummed into us that personal disclosure is something to use very sparingly and only if it is in the best interest of the clients - and rightly so.

 So our websites are cold, starchy and factual in an attempt to give nothing away about ourselves.
 See what I mean in 'Can you help your therapy clients (and do they know it?)'